QUESTIONS AND GAMES FOR CHILDREN

 Looking closely at flowers, bees, listening to birds.
 Such games are valuable and already commonplace.

-But look at how a hare or horse turns their ears to listen in different directions.
+Horse listening infront and behind.But look at how a hare or horse turns their ears to listen in different directions.
 We can listen in different directions simply by focusing in that direction.

-bunny rabbit waking up and sniffing the air
+Bunny rabbit waking up and sniffing the air.

-Smelling
+Blindfold Smelling

-Imagine you're a bunny rabbit in his burrow, waking up and first checking if a fox is going to disturb breakfast.
+Imagine you're a bunny rabbit in his burrow, waking up and first checking if a fox is going to disturb your breakfast.

 Turn round a few circles, choose which direction to go and find the source of a smell.

 Cooked meat has been the most attractive smell since cave men times.
-Market research for take-away food chains have analysed all the variations – but I imagine some parents will object to encouraging children to eat hamburger.
-Without cooking – autumn mushrooms – rotting apples – salty sea breeze.
-Cut onions don't smell attractive... so use them on the opposite side to repel.
+Market research for take-away food chains have analysed all the variations – but I suspect some parents will object to encouraging children to eat hamburgers.
+Any cooking smells good.
+Without cooking, autumn mushrooms, rotting apples, or any flowering plants, might be good.

 How does it feel to be an elephant with a nose which is also an arm and a hand, able to pick up the apples it smells – and to function as a scent-telescope so sensitive it is able to smell water 20 miles away?

-A GAME - The Little People
+A FANTASY – The Little People

 Some children have the fantasy of lots of little people living in our bodies, running around passing messages to each other, and generally organising everything.

-There are films and jokes about this, but as a child no one ever talked about it, or encouraged it.
-I can't remember anything clearly except that they had hands, they could touch and they could see!
-At the time i realised it was pure fantasy and gradually grew out of it.
+I can't remember much except that they had hands, they could touch and they could see!
+As a child, i realised it was pure fantasy, and gradually grew out of it.

 Back to Chapter Seven : Creative Dozing

-Back to THE SENSE OF IT ALL Priority Pages
+Back to THE PANORAMA SENSES Priority Pages